reserve-protocol/reserve-index-dtf/README.md

 2. **alternative community governance systems** currently only bring-your-own-erc20 governance is supported but we would like to add alternatives in the future such as (i) NFT-based governance; and (ii) an ERC20 fair launch system
 3. **price-based rebalancing**
-   currently rebalancing is trade-driven, at the quantity level. this requires making projections about how many tokens will be held at the time of execution and what their values will be. in an alternative price-based world, governance provides a target basket in terms of share-by-value and a trusted party provides prices at time of execution to convert this into a concrete set of quantities/quantity-ratios
+   currently rebalancing is auction-driven, at the quantity level. this requires making projections about how many tokens will be held at the time of execution and what their values will be. in an alternative price-based world, governance provides a target basket in terms of share-by-value and a trusted party provides prices at time of execution to convert this into a concrete set of quantities/quantity-ratios

 ### Development